hence-io/hence-comp/blogs/working-with-polymer-and-es6/1-introduction/README.md

-# Working with Polymer and ES6
+# Working with Polymer and ES6 - Introduction

-Welcome.
-This article is aimed to help introduce you to the concepts of Polymer & ES6, how these two technologies can work together to achieve some awesome things, and lightly touch on some build and workflow tools to assist you in becoming more proficient.

-If you are new to these topics, or would like a brief brush up, continue reading below.
-If you're seasoned in these, feel free to skip ahead to the action in [Getting Started](#getting-started)!
+In Part 1, we will be exploring what Polymer and ES6 are all about, and why working with them can be beneficial.

 ## Polymer
 Google's [Polymer Project](https://www.polymer-project.org/1.0/) is a wonderful library helping to propel the adoption of web components into your projects today!
 While the browsers work to support these natively, Polymer serves as tool to help you build and create custom elements, but it is much more than a polyfill library.

 > The Polymer library is designed to make it easier and faster for developers to create great, reusable components for the modern web.

 ### Componentization